zowe/docs-site/docs/user-guide/configure-zos-system.md

 **Follow these steps:**

-1. Verify user `ZWESVUSR` has read access.
+1. Verify that user `ZWESVUSR` has read access.
     ```
     SET RESOURCE(FAC)
     LIST LIKE(IRR-)